-The Company also considers financial assets that are more than 30 days past due to be the latest point at which lifetime ECL should be recognized unless it can demonstrate that this does not represent significant credit risk such as when non-payment arising from administrative oversight rather than resulting from financial difficulty of the borrower.
+The Group also considers financial assets that are more than 30 days past due to be the latest point at which lifetime ECL should be recognized unless it can demonstrate that this does not represent significant credit risk such as when non-payment arising from administrative oversight rather than resulting from financial difficulty of the borrower.

-The Company is also exposed to credit risk in relation to its investments in UITF that is measured at FVPL.
+The Group is also exposed to credit risk in relation to its investments in money market fund that is measured at FVPL.
 The maximum exposure at the end of the reporting period is the carrying amount of these investments.